 Travelling back in time to Ancient Greece this week, the children of the Storytelling and Art course heard about the many chimeric creatures that inhabit the myths: Minotaur, Satyr, Harpy, Sphinx, and Chimera.
 Inspired, they created their own hybrid monsters, cutting up old magazines to produce these fantastic collages.

 For the last week of this five week cycle of storytelling and art from around the world, we travelled to Russia to hear about the enigmatic Baba Yaga.
 She is a many-faceted figure, variously seen as a Moon, Death, Winter, Earth Goddess, totemic matriarchal ancestress, female initiator, or archetypal image.
-After discussing some of Baba … Continue reading Baba Yaga and Vasilisa the Brave
+After discussing some of Baba … More Baba Yaga and Vasilisa the Brave

-Children's Storytelling and Art Course, Week four.
-The children were interested in the concept of having two heads after hearing the Indian folktale about a bird with two heads that can't agree.
-They drew pictures of themselves with the head of something or someone they would or would not like to be attached to and … Continue reading Folktales from India
+Children’s Storytelling and Art Course, Week four.
+The children were interested in the concept of having two heads after hearing the Indian folktale about a bird with two heads that can’t agree.
+They drew pictures of themselves with the head of something or someone they would or would not like to be attached to and … More Folktales from India